rliu56/MEAN-stack-Image-Posts/README.md

 # Image Posts

-It is a RESTful application for a user to manage his images or share them to the others.
+It is a RESTful single page application for users to manage their own images or share them to others.
 Deployed on AWS.

   It consists of:
   * a RESTful stateless server, which can be connected to multiple different types of clients (browser, mobile app, etc.) without being modified, to satisfy different kinds of users’ needs.